 As Brooklyn residents and architects working primarily in the borough, we’ve observed the results of redevelopment in areas of the city which have recently gone through zoning changes designed to increase the local building stock.
-Over time, the developmental tension between high maximum floor to area ratios on the one hand and small lots and preexisting buildings on the other, yields a scenario wherein sites are combined, the buildings which occupied them are systematically demolished, new buildings are constructed, and with them a new context emerges.
-But why is this new context so… bad?
-And how could we ensure better results in the future?
+Over time, the developmental tension between high maximum floor to area ratios on the one hand, and small lots and preexisting buildings on the other, yields a scenario wherein sites are combined, the buildings which previously occupied them are systematically demolished, new buildings are constructed, and with them a new context emerges.
+But why is this new context so unpleasant, and how could we ensure better results in the future? (more…)

 Happy birthday to the best office dog in the world!
 Here’s hoping your years are filled with all the soft beds, chew toys and sunny spots to warm yourself you could ever dream of!